-- Over half of doctors had superior RPR report ratings - Nearly all doctors were rated by their colleagues between four or five (out of highest positive score of five) in all categories - Nearly all doctors were rated by their patients between four or five (out of highest positive score of five) in all categories.
+- The average RPR score was 6.73 out of 922. - Nearly all doctors were rated by their colleagues between four or five (out of highest positive score of five) in all categories - Nearly all doctors were rated by their patients between four or five (out of highest positive score of five) in all categories.